On the abstract elementary class of acts with embeddings

-\begin{remark} The previous result is an extension of the following classical result for rings \cite[Theorem 3]{meg}: every absolutely pure module is injective if and only if $R$ is left noetherian.
-There are two key difference: the equivalence for acts substituting \emph{weakly injective} for \emph{injective} fails as noticed in \cite[p.
+\begin{remark} The result above is an extension of the following classical result for rings \cite[Theorem 3]{meg}: every absolutely pure module is injective if and only if $R$ is left noetherian.
+There are two key differences: the equivalence for acts substituting \emph{weakly injective} for \emph{injective} fails as noticed in \cite[p.
 168]{normak} and being weakly injective does not imply absolute purity even if $S$ is weakly noetherian \cite[p.
 213]{kkm}.

 Moreover, the argument for modules is completely different as it relies on the fact that a ring is noetherian if and only if injective modules are closed under direct sums.
 As mentioned earlier this result does not hold for acts (see Remark \ref{compare}).